 This section of the museum deals with the very beginnings of life.
-We trace the development of life from the early Cambrian period, through the 'Cambrian explosion' of life in the oceans and end with the Eocene.
-This was a time when birds ate horses and there was no ice at the poles.
+We trace the development of life from the Archean Period through to the Pleisocene, where our Stone Age collections pick up.

-Megalodon was a giant shark that lived throughout most of the ancient world's oceans, from 17 to 2 million years ago.
-He was approximately 60 feet long with a body mass of about 77 tonnes.
-This tooth, which we can see here in comparison to a modern Great White Shark's tooth, was found off the coast of Venice, Florida in the Gulf of Mexico.
-It was recovered by a scuba diver in approximately 30 feet of water.
+If 'Jaws' gave you nightmares, this might not be for you...
+Megalodon was a giant shark that lived inbmost of the world's ancient oceans, from 17 to 2 million years ago.
+It was 60 feet long and weighed 77 tonnes.
+That's heavier than the Space Shuttle!
+This tooth, seen here in comparison to a modern Great White Shark's tooth, was found off the coast of Florida.
 Evidence of these massive creatures is fairly scarce, leaving behind only their fossil teeth and (rarely) vertebrae in ancient marine sediments.

 Sponges have been plentiful in the oceans since before the Cambrian period.
 This addition, Toulminia, is from the Cretaceous period (145 to 65 million years ago).
 Our examples allow visitors to explore the remarkable longevity of these simple creatures which vary in size from the minute to the mighty...